-- Academic dishonesty, such as cheating, plagiarism, or knowingly furnishing false information to the University. - Forgery, alteration or misuse of University documents, records, or identification. - Obstruction or disruption of instructional, counseling, administrative, or other authorized University activities. - Assault or battery, abuse or any threat of force or violence or hazing directed toward any person on VIU owned or leased property, or VIU sponsored or supervised functions, or conduct which threatens or endangers the health or safety of any person anywhere. - Theft of or willful damage to VIU property or theft of or willful damage to property of a member of the VIU community, such as visitors, students, or employees of the University on University property or at an authorized VIU activity.
+- 1. Academic dishonesty, such as cheating, plagiarism, or knowingly furnishing false information to the University. - 2.
+Forgery, alteration or misuse of University documents, records, or identification. - 3.
+Obstruction or disruption of instructional, counseling, administrative, or other authorized University activities. - 4.
+Assault or battery, abuse or any threat of force or violence or hazing directed toward any person on VIU owned or leased property, or VIU sponsored or supervised functions, or conduct which threatens or endangers the health or safety of any person anywhere. - 5.
+Theft of or willful damage to VIU property or theft of or willful damage to property of a member of the VIU community, such as visitors, students, or employees of the University on University property or at an authorized VIU activity. - 6.
+Unauthorized entry onto or use of VIU facilities. - 7.
+Violation of University rules or regulations including University policies concerning student organization, use of VIU facilities, or the time, place, and manner of student expression.

-- Unauthorized entry onto or use of VIU facilities. - Violation of University rules or regulations including University policies concerning student organization, use of VIU facilities, or the time, place, and manner of student expression. - Use, possession, or distribution of alcoholic beverages, illicit narcotics, or controlled substances on campus or presence on University property or at a VIU authorized event while under the influence thereof. - Willful failure to comply with directions of VIU officials, including faculty and staff action in the performance of their duties. - Disorderly, lewd, indecent, or obscene conduct, expression, or language on VIU owned or leased property or at University sponsored or supervised functions. - Verbal abuse in any way that causes defamation or character assassination. - Possession or use of any item used to threaten bodily harm to any person on VIU property or at a University function. - Misrepresentation of oneself or an organization to be an agent of the University. - Conduct that is in violation of federal, state, or local laws or ordinances while on University premises or at VIU sponsored activities. - Abuse of computer facilities or use of computers for anything other than authorized course related work. - Failure to return school properties such as projectors, screens, books, teaching materials and any such things that had been loaned for the purpose of teaching or other use after receiving three notices of such failure to return such items. - Students are required to adhere to VIU "zero-tolerance" sexual harassment policy.
+- 8. Use, possession, or distribution of alcoholic beverages, illicit narcotics, or controlled substances on campus or presence on University property or at a VIU authorized event while under the influence thereof. - 9.
+Willful failure to comply with directions of VIU officials, including faculty and staff action in the performance of their duties. - 10.
+Disorderly, lewd, indecent, or obscene conduct, expression, or language on VIU owned or leased property or at University sponsored or supervised functions. - 11.
+Verbal abuse in any way that causes defamation or character assassination. - 12.
+Possession or use of any item used to threaten bodily harm to any person on VIU property or at a University function. - 13.
+Misrepresentation of oneself or an organization to be an agent of the University. - 14.
+Conduct that is in violation of federal, state, or local laws or ordinances while on University premises or at VIU sponsored activities. - 15.
+Abuse of computer facilities or use of computers for anything other than authorized course related work. - 16.
+Failure to return school properties such as projectors, screens, books, teaching materials and any such things that had been loaned for the purpose of teaching or other use after receiving three notices of such failure to return such items. - 17.
+Students are required to adhere to VIU "zero-tolerance" sexual harassment policy. - 18.
+Disrespectfulness, including but not limited to, failure or refusal to obey the instructions of staff, faculty, or the use of abusive, profane, disrespectful, or demeaning language toward staff, faculty, or other students. - 19.
+Undermining the purpose and mission of the school or other staff, faculty or administrators by one's behavior or conversation: either by interference with administration and faculty or an open disrespectful attitude towards staff, faculty, or other students - 20.
+Deceptive behavior to staff, faculty, or other students.